-- For students receiving sponsorship (e.g., funding and/or credit) to areas where there is a Level 3 travel advisory by the U.S. State Department and/or Centers for Disease Control and Prevention, the college requires an additional special waiver to be signed by both the student and the student’s parents/guardians.
+- For students receiving sponsorship (e.g., funding and/or credit) to areas where there is a Level 3 travel advisory by the U.S. State Department and/or a Level 3 travel health notice by the Centers for Disease Control and Prevention, the college requires an additional special waiver to be signed by both the student and the student’s parents/guardians.

-- Students interested in traveling to countries with an overall Level 1 or Level 2 advisory that have a region within the country at Levels 3 or 4 must follow the protocol for travel to Levels 3 or 4 only if they wish to travel to those higher risk regions.
+- Students interested in traveling to countries with an overall Level 1 or Level 2 advisory that have a region within the country at Levels 3 or 4 travel advisory and/or Level 3 travel health notice must follow the protocol for travel to Levels 3 or 4 travel advisories and/or Level 3 travel health notice only if they wish to travel to those higher risk regions.

-The college may decline to place a student on educational leave for study abroad and/or may prohibit a student from receiving funds to study or travel on a college-sponsored trip in a particular country.
+The college may decline to allow a student to study abroad for credit (and financial aid) transfer and/or may prohibit a student from receiving funds to study or travel on a college-sponsored trip in a particular country.
 Students who nonetheless choose to study abroad or travel to that country or region may not transfer credit or financial aid or other college funds and would need to take a personal leave from the college or travel independently in order to participate in the program.

 *College-sponsored trips are either funded (in full or in part), arranged by, and/or awarded credit by the college.

 ** The travel policy and petitions are reviewed by the international risk management group.
 Members are: Provost and Dean of Faculty Catherine Epstein, Chief of Staff in the President's Office Kathleen Pertzborn, Associate Provost and Associate Dean of Faculty Pawan Dhingra, Director of Emergency Management Matt Hart, Director of Media Communications Caroline Hanna, Director of Immigration Services Hanna Bliss, Director of Global Education Janna Behrens, Assistant Director of Global Education Chelsi Colleton.